tari-labs/tari-university/src/protocols/dht/MainReport.md

 ##### Data Storage and Retrieval Procedure

-The storage and retrieval procedure ensures that $\langle key, value \rangle$ pairs are reliably stored and able to be retrieved by participants in the network.
+The storage and retrieval procedure ensures that $\langle key, value \rangle$ pairs are reliably stored and able to be retrieved by participants in the network:

-The storage procedure uses the [lookup procedure](#lookup-procedure) to locate the closest nodes to the key, at which point it issues a `STORE` RPC message to those nodes.
+- The storage procedure uses the [lookup procedure](#lookup-procedure) to locate the closest nodes to the key, at which point it issues a `STORE` RPC message to those nodes.
 Each node republishes the $\langle key, value \rangle$ pairs to increase the availability of the data.
 Depending on the implementation, the data may eventually expire (say 24&nbsp;hours).
 Therefore, the original publisher may be required to republish the data before that period expires.

-The retrieval procedure follows the same logic as storage, except a `FIND_VALUE` RPC is issued and the data received.
+- The retrieval procedure follows the same logic as storage, except a `FIND_VALUE` RPC is issued and the data received.

 ##### Routing Table